Jahia/jahia-loganalyzer/README.md

 To run :

     cd target
-jar -jar loganalyzer-VERSION.jar
+    jar [-DremoteServers=REMOTE_SERVER_LIST] -jar loganalyzer-VERSION.jar TARGET_FILE_OR_DIRECTORY

+where :
+- REMOTE_SERVER_LIST: is an optional list of remote ElasticSearch servers to use to output the result of the parsing.
+It should be a comma seperated list of host:port values such as:

+    localhost:9300
+    10.0.1.0:9300, 10.0.1.1:9300

+if this parameter is not specified it will start an embedded ElasticSearch server.

+- TARGET_FILE_OR_DIRECTORY: an optional reference to a file or directory that will be used as the source of parsing.
+If none is specified the tool will start the GUI that allows to select a file and change some options.

-Output of parsing is generated in CSV and HTML files in the same directory from which the application is run.
+Output of parsing is generated in CSV and JSON files in the same directory from which the application is run.
 The CSV files should open fine with Microsoft Excel.

 See the TODO.txt file for information about stuff that isn't done yet :)